-Non-Independent Non-Executive Director 66 years of age, Australian, Female
+Non-Independent Non-Executive Director 67 years of age, Australian, Female

 Madam Chew Meu Jong, was elected to the Board as Non-Independent Non-Executive Director at the Extraordinary General Meeting held on 30 September 2014 following the demise of her late father, Mr Chew Kar Heing who was a founder member of the Lysaght Group of Companies.
-She is currently the Chairman of our Remuneration Committee and a member of our Risk Management Committee.
+She is currently the Chairman of our Remuneration Committee and a member of our Risk Management and Nomination Committees.

-Madam Chew was a Fellow of the Chartered Association of Certified Accountants, United Kingdom.
-She was involved in managing the operations of the Lysaght (Malaysia) Sdn.
-Bhd.'s Group (LMSB Group) in Australia engaged in investment holding of real estate.
+Madam Chew was a member of the Chartered Association of Certified Accountants, United Kingdom.
+She was involved in the operations of the Lysaght (Malaysia) Sdn.
+Bhd.'s Group in Australia, engaged in investment holding of real estate.